-This morning as we open the Word of God, we return to the sixth chapter of Luke's gospel, verses 39 to 45 is our text this morning.
-I’ll be reading that in a few moments, Luke 6:39 to 45.
+This morning as we open the Word of God, we return to Luke 6:39-45, is our text this morning.
+I’ll be reading that in a few moments.
+Luke 6:39-45.

-And that reality is analogous to another reality, even more frightening and far more dangerous and far more deadly...religious terrorists.
-And they are hidden in our safe places...churches, mosques, cathedrals.
+And that reality is analogous to another reality, even more frightening and far more dangerous and far more deadly: Religious terrorists.
+And they are hidden in our safe places: Churches, mosques, cathedrals.
 And they masquerade as teachers, preachers, priests, clerics, imams, gurus, rabbis, theologians, bishops, apostles, cardinals, popes.
 Their desire is to make us feel safe in those environments.
-But the truth of the matter is, these are religious terrorists whose deadly lies are hidden under superficial morality, under religious ceremony and they are more destructive than terrorists who can kill the body because their kind of terrorism destroys the soul forever.
+But the truth of the matter is these are religious terrorists whose deadly lies are hidden under superficial morality, under religious ceremony, and they are more destructive than terrorists who can kill the body, because their kind of terrorism destroys the soul forever.
 They kill people eternally.

 But, on the other hand, what are we doing to protect our minds?
 What are we doing to protect our souls from spiritual terrorists?
 Witless people, sometimes well-intentioned, float blithely and benignly through life inhaling religious anthrax.
 It’s everywhere in the atmosphere and it’s eternally killing millions.
 It comes in places that are apparently safe, religious places.

 Now the Bible is a book filled with warnings about this literally by the hundreds.
 The Bible warns us about lies, religious lies, and religious liars, deceivers, charlatans, frauds, who lead people into divine judgment.
 It’s as simple as this.
 There is truth from God that saves the soul from judgment, and there are lies that bring the soul into judgment.
 Wrong spiritual teaching, false religion, is the most lethal of all terrorist weapons.